-July 29, Day 6: Return to Alta Floresta; Flight to Cuiabá.
+July 28, Day 6: Return to Alta Floresta; Flight to Cuiabá.
 This morning we will say goodbye to the forest as we make our way back to Alta Floresta in time to catch a midday flight back to Cuiabá.
 Our arrival in Cuiabá will occur in the early afternoon.
 In order to avoid the stress of a misconnection, we will overnight in Cuiabá rather than attempt to fly all the way to São Paulo in time to connect with international flights home.

-NIGHT: Hotel Fazenda Mato Grosso, Cuiabá
+NIGHT: to be announced, Cuiabá

-July 30-31, Days 7-8: Departure for Home.
-We'll have some time for morning birding before transferring to the Cuiabá airport in time for the 11:45 a.m. departure of GOL Flight 4743 to São Paulo's Guarulhos International Airport (code GRU), which is scheduled to arrive at 3:00 p.m., enabling connections with overnight flights to the USA which arrive on July 31, allowing time for homeward connections (flight schedules subject to change).
+July 29-30, Days 7-8: Departure for Home.
+We may have some time for morning birding before transferring to the Cuiabá airport in time for an afternoon flight to São Paulo's Guarulhos International Airport (code GRU), enabling a connection with overnight flights to the USA which arrive on July 30, allowing time for homeward connections (flight schedules subject to change).